StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 >![](/assets/img/reverse-engineering/oran-berry-found.png)<br>
 >The location of the Oran Berry's heal amount

-To test the address we found for the heal amount, reload your save state, change the 0x64 at address 0x080F4FB6 to 0x0A (10 in decimal) in the memory viewer, and eat the Oran Berry again to see how much it heals.
+To test the address we found for the heal amount, reload your save state, change the 0x64 at address 0x080F4FB6 to 0x0A in the memory viewer (0x0A = 10 in decimal), and eat the Oran Berry again to see how much it heals.
 You may wish to delete the watchpoint and breakpoint from earlier to avoid hitting them again now that we are finished with them.
 >![](/assets/img/reverse-engineering/oran-berry-changed.png)<br>
 >The changed Oran Berry heal amount

 Success!
 We've found that the Oran Berry's heal amount is stored at 0x080F4FB6.
 Technically, if you edited the game binary and changed the value at byte 0xF4FB6, you'd create a minimal ROM hack that nerfs the Oran Berry's healing.
-Creating ROM hacks is out of the scope of this tutorial, but this demonstrates a piece of the process for creating these hacks.
+Creating ROM hacks is out of the scope of this tutorial, but this demonstrates a piece of the process for creating these types of hacks.

 >Note that changed values in ROM in mGBA will not revert back if you load a save state.
 If you want to revert ROM values, you can either change them back manually or reload the ROM in the emulator.